-What is the best temperature to set my weed vaporizer? - 2018
+What is the optimal temperature for my dry herb vaporizer? - 2018

 Throughout the UK, Vaporizers are becoming increasingly popular as we become more health conscious.

-Dry Herb vaporizers work by heating up cannabis to the point where the cannabinoids and terpenes evaporate, leaving only the harmful and carcinogenic plant matter behind.
+Vaporizers work by heating up your dry herbs to the point where the cannabinoids and terpenes evaporate, leaving only the harmful and carcinogenic plant matter behind.

-One of the cleanest and fun ways to enjoy cannabis is to vaporize it.
-Using a cannabis vaporizer also gives you unprecedented control over your experience, allowing for a pure and pleasurable experience.
+One of the cleanest and fun ways to enjoy herbs is to vaporize it.
+Using a Dry herb vaporizer also gives you unprecedented control over your experience, allowing for a pure and pleasurable experience.

-When you burn cannabis, only 10% of the smoke produced contains cannabinoids.
+When you burn plant matter, only 10% of the smoke produced contains cannabinoids.
 90% of that smoke actually contains toxic by-products such as carbon monoxide, tar, benzene and other carcinogens - chemicals we want to avoid, especially if using cannabis for its medicinal properties.